ansys/ansys-sphinx-theme/doc/source/user-guide/configuration.rst

 ~~~~~~~~~

 The Ansys Sphinx Theme includes a copyright notice in the footer of the documentation.
-To set the copyright notice, add the following code to your project's Sphinx ``conf.py`` file:
+To define a copyright notice, add the following to your project’s ``conf.py`` file:

 .. code-block:: python

    copyright = "Copyright © <YEAR> Synopsys, Inc. and ANSYS, Inc. All rights reserved."

+Replace <YEAR> with the appropriate year.

-customise the year dynamically, you can use the following code:
+To automatically update the year, use the following:

 .. code-block:: python